 Here, it can be recommended that media personnel should be told of their importance as the Fourth Estate and guardians of the truth.
 Muzyamba (2009, p.6) laments lack of many printing presses in Zambia and also lack of reading culture among Zambians, thus many Zambians, educated and illiterate tend to subsist on rumours and gossip circulating on social media.
-Currently there are 55 universities in Zambia according to the accreditation body, Higher Education Authority.
+Currently, there are 55 universities in Zambia according to the accreditation body, Higher Education Authority (HEA).
+Despite the proliferation of education, many educated citizens lack critical thinking when it comes to analysis of national and general issues.

-It is hoped that with the increase in access to higher education, many Zambians will acquire the love for reading and becoming critical thinkers.
-It is also hoped that Many educated Zambians will take to writing books and articles in journals to provide quality input to national discourse.
+It is hoped that with the increase in access to higher education, many Zambians will acquire the love for reading and become critical thinkers.
+It is also hoped that many educated Zambians will take to writing books and articles in journals to provide quality input to national discourse.
 There is also need to beef up or boost the publishing industry in Zambia to make books cheap and accessible.
 If many Zambians acquire the reading culture and they take to buying books, it will reduce the divergence in the media and in diverse aspects of life in Zambia.
-Increase in reading culture will engender research and turn the country towards convergence.
+Increase in reading culture will engender research and turn the country towards enlightened convergence.

-Mancell posits that issues of privacy, protection of national interest, surveillance of cyber criminals, and taking steps against commercial espionage, among other issues are currently of prime importance in our modern world (2016).
+Mancell posits that issues of privacy, protection of national interest, surveillance of cyber criminals, and taking steps against commercial espionage, among many other issues are currently of prime importance in our modern world (2016).
 He notes that digital technologies have converged through the interoperability of platforms, gadgets and systems by using digital rather than analogue signals (Mansell, 2016).
-According to Mansell (20160 many benefits have come out of this convergence such as data sharing, networking, innovation, increase in market size, among others.
+According to Mansell (2016) many benefits have come out of this convergence such as data sharing, networking, innovation, and increase in market size, among others.
 It has facilitated e-governance, e-commerce, e-education, and increased speed of transactions.

-Mansell noted that despite the benefits there are demerits in terms of upgrading both hardware and software, high cost of hiring specialised labour, and the use of artificial intelligence.
-Furthermore, there is the very complex problem of regulating the media which becomes customer-centred driven inn terms of customers customizing media content by using their own gadgets.
+Mansell noted that despite the benefits, there are demerits in terms of upgrading both hardware and software, high cost of hiring specialised labour, and the use of artificial intelligence.
+Furthermore, there is the very complex problem of regulating the media which becomes customer-centred driven in terms of customers customizing media content by using their own gadgets.
 Thus, policy response to policing the media becomes a nightmare.
-Media leaks such as the ones committed by Assange and Snowden exerts heavy pressure on governments not to be so liberal with media freedom as such leaks can destabilize the political and economic fronts and create panic and chaos.
+Media leaks such as the ones committed by Assange and Snowden exert heavy pressure on governments not to be as liberal with media freedom as such leaks can destabilize the political and economic fronts, and create panic and chaos.